latest

 Experts warn of swift changes to Transgender student protections as distressed youth fear for their futures

-During his presidential bid, Trump promised to impose wide-ranging restrictions and roll back civil rights protections for Transgender students.
-His administration could make one major change swiftly: excluding Transgender students from Title IX protections, which affect school policies on students' use of pronouns, bathrooms and locker rooms.
+During his presidential bid, Donald Trump promised to impose wide-ranging restrictions and roll back civil rights protections for Transgender students.
+When he takes office, he could fulfill this promise swiftly by making one major change – excluding Transgender students from Title IX protections.
+This exclusion would affect school policies on students' use of pronouns, bathrooms and locker rooms.

-One ad that aired over 15,000 times crystallized Trump's stance on rights for Transgender and Nonbinary Americans: "Kamala is for they/them.
+Trump's team spent $17 million on ads highlighting Kamala Harris' support for gender-affirming medical treatments for Trans people thereby inferring an extreme position taken by Democratic Party.
+One ad that aired 15,000 times crystallized Trump's stance on Transgender and Gender Expansive Americans: "Kamala is for they/them.
 President Trump is for you."

-The teen was in despair and struggling with suicidal thoughts, according to his mother, Carolyn Fisher.
-She said she hadn't realized the depth of her child's depression and how painful it was for him to see political ads that felt like a personal attack.
+Fisher said she hadn't realized the depth of her child's depression and the pain he experienced watching political ads that felt like a personal attack.

-With the help of crisis counselors, Fisher said her teen has begun feeling better.
-Yet, bullying at school has worsened with some students telling her child Trump is going to make him "go back in the closet," Fisher said.
+With the help of crisis counselors, Fisher said her teen felt better.
+Yet, bullying at school has worsened with some students telling her son Trump is going to make him "go back in the closet," Fisher said.
 "The kids who have taunted him are now proud of themselves, and they rub it in," she said.

 Opposition to Transgender rights was a focal point of Trump's campaign.
 Republican ads attacking political opponents over Transgender or Queer issues have aired over 290,000 times on network TV since March 2023, according to data from the media tracking firm AdImpact.